 In order for this Operations Plan to be effective, it is critical that proper technical staffing levels are maintained.
 As more technology is added to the College, more staff will be needed to maintain the added technology.
 Some examples of new technology that have been added include smart classrooms, new computer labs, and portable laptop labs purchased with grant or one-time money.
-Additional information technology staff (ITS II) has been requested via the Program Planning process.
+Additional information technology staff (ITS II position) has been requested via the Program Planning process.
+Please see Staffing Levels for additional information.